neurosity/neurosity-sdk-js/docs/getting-started.md

 ### Run the project from the CLI

-Navigate back to the terminal and run `npm start` to make sure the project runs with out any errors.
+Navigate back to the terminal and run `npm start` to make sure the project runs without any errors.

 ```bash
 npm start
 ```

-You should see the program run and exit successfully
+You should see the program run and exit successfully.

 <p align="center">
   <img alt="Ran our node program with no errors" src="assets/images/tutorial/vscode-run-empty-program.png">